Find Trade Colleges

 • Long Lines Operator

 In 2016, there was an estimated number of 9,100 jobs in the United States for Telephone Operator.
 There is little to no growth in job opportunities for Telephone Operator.
-Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.
+There will be an estimated 900 positions for Telephone Operator per year.

 undefined